LAMal vs CMU: which scheme to choose for Swiss cross-border workers?

 Family, maternity and children

-Check how children and spouses are covered.
-In LAMal, each person is insured with their own premium; in CMU, the contribution depends on household income.
-Also compare maternity, dental, and optical coverage through complementary insurance adapted to your chosen scheme.
+Check the coverage for children and spouse.
+Under LAMal, each person is insured with their own premium; under CMU, the contribution depends on the household’s income.
+Also compare maternity, dental, and optical cover through supplementary policies adapted to your chosen scheme.

 Procedures and documents

-Keep your employment contract, proof of residence, option forms, and affiliation evidence.
-With LAMal, you receive a Swiss insurance card; with CMU, your French carte Vitale is activated.
-Respect the deadlines to avoid reimbursement delays.
+Keep your work contract, proof of residence, option forms, and affiliation certificates.
+With LAMal, you receive a Swiss insured card; with CMU, your French carte Vitale is activated.
+Respect deadlines to avoid reimbursement delays.

-- LAMal: you mostly seek care in Switzerland, want quick access to Swiss specialists, have high or stable income, need predictable premiums.
+• LAMal: you mainly consult in Switzerland, want fast access to Swiss specialists, have high or stable income, or need premium predictability.

-- CMU: you mainly get care in France, have modest to average income, prefer the French care pathway and the carte Vitale.
+• CMU: you mainly receive care in France, have low to moderate income, prefer the French care pathway and the carte Vitale.

-- Simulate your total annual cost based on your household.
+• Simulate the total annual cost for your household.

-- Exercise your right of option within 3 months and archive your proof.
+• Exercise your right of option within 3 months and keep evidence.

 Conclusion

 The “best” scheme depends on your profile: usual place of care, income, family composition, and risk tolerance.
-Use the tools above, compare LAMal and CMU point by point, then quickly validate your right of option.
+Use the tools above, compare LAMal and CMU point by point, then validate your right of option promptly.
 Need help?
 A specialized broker can secure your procedures and optimize your coverage.